Netta Yerushalmy : Paramodernities

 Featuring dancers Michael Blake, Gerald Casel, Marc Crousillat, Brittany Engel-Adams, Joyce Edwards, Stanley Gambucci, Taryn Griggs, Magdalena Jarkowiec, Nicholas Leichter, Jeremy Jae Neal, Hsiao-Jou Tang, Megan Williams, Netta Yerushalmy; and scholars/writers Thomas F. DeFrantz, Julia Foulkes, Georgina Kleege, David Kishik, Carol Ockman, Mara Mills, Claudia La Rocco, with lighting by Tim Cryan and costumes by Jarkowiec.

-The pioneering, inclusive March 16th performance will feature audio description for visually impaired audience members, executed live throughout the entirety of the 4 hour event.
+The pioneering, inclusive March 16th performance will feature audio description for visually impaired audience members.
+Audience members interested in the audio description service will be provided headsets, and must download the AudioFetch app to their personal smartphone.